Data Breach: What It Is and Why It Happens

 Confirm the breach.
 Sites like Haveibeenpwned.com check your email address to see if you’ve been a part of any data breaches.
 You can also call or email the company to confirm whether your information was involved.

-Change and strengthen your online logins, passwords, and security questions.
-Use a random password generator for maximum security.
-Random passwords like MUK7GDj<Hax~nM8E are notoriously hard to hack and would take millennia for those immortal enough to try.
-You should also use a good password manager like NordPass so you never forget them.
-For extra help, see our password tips here.
+Use a password generator for maximum security.
+Random passwords like MUK7GDj<Hax~nM8E are notoriously hard to hack and would take millennia for those willing to try.

 Use a password manager.
 A password manager does two crucial things: